 Usually, White spot/Ich is pretty easy to see, it tends to affect the fins quite badly, which are quite thin, so lots of White raised spots on them are quite noticeable.

 Treatments for White spot/Ich

-As White spot or Ich is so common, there are loads of treatment manufactured to deal with it.
+As White spot or Ich is so common, there are loads of treatments manufactured to deal with it.
 These are usually available from your local aquarium store.
-Be sure to read the label and follow the instructions carefully though, many treatments will only effect the parasite whilst it is at certain stages of its lifecycle.
+Be sure to read the label and follow the instructions carefully when using any medication.

 Make sure that if you are using a treatment/medication to remove any activated carbon from your filter.
-Activated carbon, or purigen will remove the treatment from your water, preventing it from having its intended effect.
+Activated carbon or purigen can remove the treatment from your water, preventing it from having its intended effect.

 As with all diseases, prevention is better than the cure….

 Prevention of White spot/Ich

 Ich is one of the most prevalent illnesses to affect ornamental fish, but it can be easily prevented.

 Having a quarantine tank is a great idea in general, not only is it handy if one of your fish becomes Ill, but it’s also handy to prevent illness from entering your aquarium in the first place.

 It is all too common to see fish riddled with White spot/Ich in aquarium shops.
 As you can imagine, in that crowded environment it spreads very quickly, so what looks like a healthy fish may also be infested with little white spots within a few days.